Your questions answered:

 Most of the original garden (“Empress Menen garden”) is now owned by Curo Housing Association, with sheltered housing which is maybe not beautiful but is at least in accordance with HIM’s stated wish.
 This land is not for sale.

-Our expression of interest is to take on Fairfield House and its immediate curtilage, including the caretaker's bungalow (37 Burleigh Gardens) which now includes the sacred garden, site of HIM and Empress Menen’s chapel in the greenhouse.
+Our lease includes Fairfield House and its immediate curtilage, including the caretaker's bungalow (27 Burleigh Gardens) which now includes the sacred garden, site of HIM and Empress Menen’s chapel in the greenhouse, and one of the three garages.

 9. How much of the surrounding land is available for building on?